nus-cs2103-AY1617S1/addressbook-level4/docs/UserGuide.md

 ## Features

 ### Command Line Interface

-We observed that sometimes, the use of mouse clicks to create a new task could be so inconvenient that you may be deterred to use a to-do list.
-We also understand that entering a new task to your to-do list should be as efficient as possible, so you can focus on what is more important in your life.
-This is why we built UDJTDL with the command line as the primary source of input.
-In fact, you do even not need a mouse to use this application.
-All you need is your trusty keyboard.
+Time is precious.
+That's why you're use a productivity app to save time, not to fiddle around with the interface.
+Our app allows you to create and organize tasks at the speed of thought - just typing, no frails.
+Put that mouse away, because all you need is your trusty keyboard.

 ### Custom Tags and Intelligent Views

 Organising your life is important.
-Compartmentalising them allows you to prioritise which tasks are more important than the others.
-This is why we baked in the ability for you to set custom categories with "tags" for each of your tasks and events.
-UDJTDL will then intelligently filter out relevant categories at your command, and sort them in order of importance, so you know which activity you should start working.
+Compartmentalisation allows you to prioritise which tasks are more important.
+This is why we baked in the ability to tags each of your tasks and events.
+UDJTDL will then intelligently filter out relevant categories at your command, and sort them in order of importance so you know what you should be working on at any time.

 ### Events *and* Tasks

 Deadlines and events are equally important.
 However, most productivity apps only allow you to manage either tasks *or* events.
-Therefore, our application can help you to manage both of them at the same time.
-There is no longer necessary to use two applications to achieve the same thing.
+Our application can help you to manage both of them at the same time.
+No more having to constantly switch between your calendar and todo list applications to be productive.

 ## Commands Reference